Central England Co-operative: Trading

-The Society's principal activities are retail, funeral and travel services, although it also has interests in opticians, coffin manufacture, florists and manages a significant investment property portfolio.
+The Society's principal activities are grocery retail, petrol stations and funeral services, although it also has interests in coffin manufacture, florists and manages a significant investment property portfolio.
 It operates through a number of brands aligned with The Co-operative Group.

-The Co-operative Food
+Food retail, petrol stations and distribution centres

 Food retail is the Society's core business, generating around 70% of total turnover.
-A distribution centre in Leicester supplies 235 supermarkets and convenience stores and also provides a service to neighbouring Heart of England and Tamworth co-operative branches.
-22 food stores contain a Post Office counter.
-All stores trade under the co-operative food brand.
+Prior to 2024, a distribution centre in Leicester supplied 235 supermarkets and convenience stores while also providing a service to neighbouring Heart of England and Tamworth co-operative branches.

+Following the 2022 rebranding, the business chose to join the LIDIA (Logistics Integration and Development to Improve Availability) distribution network, becoming part of a national co-operative distribution and logistics operation that serve 4,000 stores with 13 distribution centres across the UK.
+This enabled the business to reinvest funds by opening 17 new stores in one year (seven more than their annual target).

+In 2021, the business began a new venture with Insomnia Coffee Company, launching the first Central Co-op Insomnia food-coffee hybrid shop.

+22 food stores contain a Post Office counter and most offer Yodal postal services.

-Central England Co-operative also operates 25 petrol filling stations with some of these associated with the co-op's larger supermarkets.
-However the society also operates a number of stand alone petrol stations, five of which were acquired through the purchase of Shaws Petrolium in 2013.
+Central England Co-operative also operates 18 petrol filling stations with some of these associated with the co-op's larger supermarkets.
+However, it also operates a number of stand alone petrol stations, five of which were acquired through the purchase of Shaws Petroleum in 2013.

-On 29 July 2022, the Society will open its latest food store in the newly refurbished Wolverhampton railway station.